Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/properties_file_win.md

 title: "Customize the initialize.properties file"
 linkTitle: "3.
 Customize the initialize.properties file"
 weight: 160
---- A common practice is to create a copy of the `initialize.properties ` file, which is located in the downloaded installation package.
+---A common practice is to create a copy of the `initialize.properties ` file, which is located in the downloaded installation package.
 This gives you an initial intact version should you later need it.

 Customize the `initialize.properties ` file.
 Use the table below to help you with parameter settings; note that the `CryptoKey_Password` is mandatory.
 Be sure that if you want to use special characters in a configuration file field, you protect the value by enclosing it in double quotation marks ("").